Pushing the Limits of Block Rotations in Post-Training Quantization

 \section{Introduction}

 Post-training quantization (PTQ) remains essential for improving the efficiency of large language models (LLMs), yet activation outliers continue to limit model accuracy in few-bit settings.
 Recent methods insert rotations into the compute graph to diffuse these outliers across vector coordinates, often substantially improving accuracy.
 However, while some rotations can be merged into model weights before deployment, others must be computed online during inference, incurring non-trivial runtime overheads.
-For example, Ashkboos \textit{et al.}~\cite{QuaRot} report 7-15\% latency overhead from online rotations when running Llama2 7B at INT4.

 A natural approach to reduce the cost of online rotations is to partition activation vectors into fixed-sized blocks and apply rotations independently within each block.
 When the rotations are Hadamard matrices, this reduces compute requirements from \( \mathcal{O}( d \log d ) \) to \( \mathcal{O} ( d \log b ) \) for a \( d \)-dimensional activation vector and block size \( b \).
-In practice, this can yield meaningful runtime improvements: Shao \textit{et al.}~\cite{shao2025block} report a \( 1.5\times \) reduction in online rotation overhead when replacing full-vector Hadamard rotations with block Hadamard rotations with \( b = 32 \) for Llama2 7B running at MXFP4, corresponding to a 2\% reduction in end-to-end latency.
+In practice, this can yield meaningful runtime improvements: \citealt{shao2025block} report a \( 1.5\times \) reduction in online rotation overhead for Llama2 7B running at MXFP4 using block Hadamard rotations with \( b = 32 \), compared to full-vector Hadamard rotations, corresponding to a 2\% reduction in end-to-end latency.
 However, this efficiency gain is not free. {We prove that reducing block size \( b \) can increase worst-case post-rotation outliers} with high probability, later formalized in Proposition~\ref{prop:probablist_evolution}.
 Figure \ref{fig:block_size_activation_plots} illustrates this effect {within} Llama3 1B: while full-vector rotations substantially reduce activation ranges, smaller block rotations are often less effective at suppressing outliers.
 As a result, block rotations can introduce a trade-off between computational efficiency and model accuracy for quantized LLMs. {In this work, we identify and mitigate fundamental limitations of block Hadamard rotations to improve outlier suppression while retaining efficiency.}